24 Years of Hunger

 24 Years of Hunger is a pop music album released in 1991 by Eg & Alice, the collaboration of Eg White and Alice Temple.
 24 Years of Hunger was critically acclaimed, although it failed to chart.
 It is the only album that the duo ever released.

-Allmusic describes 24 Years of Hunger as "one of the finest, most refined and fully realized recordings of the era, employing a much more sophisticated and romantic style than anything else out of England at the time".
+AllMusic describes 24 Years of Hunger as "one of the finest, most refined and fully realized recordings of the era, employing a much more sophisticated and romantic style than anything else out of England at the time".

-Allmusic also notes the accolades that 24 Years of Hunger album received from other music critics:
+AllMusic also notes the accolades that the 24 Years of Hunger album received from other music critics: